 The Original Warrants were issued (i) in July 2015 in connection with the Company's registered public offering of 2,090,750 units (each unit consisting of one share of the Company's common stock and one Original Warrant), and (ii) in January 2016 in connection with the mandatory exchange of all of the Company's outstanding Class A Convertible Preferred Stock and Class B Convertible Preferred Stock into 4,977,038 units (each unit consisting of one share of the Company's common stock and one Original Warrant).
-As of January 2, 2018, 3,836,793 Original Warrants were outstanding.

 The terms of the New Warrants included (i) an exercise price of \$3.00 per share and (ii) an exercise period that expired concurrently with the expiration of the Offer at 5:00 p.m.
 (Eastern Time) on February 2, 2018 (the "Expiration Date").
-In addition, the shares issuable upon exercise of the New Warrants (the "New Warrant Shares") are subject to a 60-day lock-up period.
+In addition, the shares issuable upon exercise of the New Warrants (the "New Warrant Shares") were subject to a 60-day lock-up period.